-- 9.1 Members of the Governing Body, College Leadership Team and staff who are closely involved in procurement, tendering and contracts are required to disclose interests in the College's registers of interests (Governance Advisor and Head of Executive Office maintains the Governors' Register of Interests and the Finance Department maintains the College Leadership Team and Procurement Register of Interests).
+- 9.1 Members of the Governing Body, College Leadership Team and staff who are closely involved in procurement, tendering and contracts are required to disclose interests in the College's registers of interests (Director of Governance and Director of Executive Operations maintains the Governors' Register of Interests and the Finance Department maintains the College Leadership Team and Procurement Register of Interests).
 They will also be responsible for ensuring that entries in the register relating to them are kept up to date regularly and promptly, as prescribed in the financial procedures. - 9.2 In particular, no person must be a signatory to a College contract where he or she also has an interest in the activities of the other party or parties to that contract.